finding a new home for your cat or dog

 Once you have an adopter interested, we recommend that you screen that person carefully to ensure your pet finds a loving, permanent home.
 Make sure to ask them for a donation to your favorite animal charity or a “re-homing” fee to help ensure that your dog or cat is in good hands.
 Never give your animal away for free to someone you don't know!

 It is important that all human family members want a new pet, have the opportunity to meet your dog or cat, and that everyone interacts comfortably with your pet.
 If your pet is not comfortable with them, request another meeting.
 If the potential adopter rents their home, confirm they have a lease that states pets are allowed.

 Other considerations are the potential adopter's lifestyle: Do they have enough time for your dog or cat?
 Do they have the resources to provide lifelong care?
 What is their previous history with pets?
 Can they provide as much exercise as your pet needs?
-What other animals in the home and are they compatible with your pet?
+What other animals are in the home and are they compatible with your pet?
 Do any family members have allergies or other health concerns?
 Don’t be afraid to ask a potential adopter for a personal reference or a reference from their veterinarian.
 Anyone that is prepared to care for your pet as much as you do will understand and appreciate your concern.

 We recommend doing an initial meeting in a neutral setting rather than your home so that you don't feel uncomfortable if it is not a good match.
 If you decide to go through with the adoption, we recommend asking to be able to deliver your pet to his or her new home.
 By delivering your animal you can be sure that the information matches what you were told and that it is a safe and comfortable environment.